tomiyee/Strahd-Notes/content/Session Notes/E04 - First Strahd Encounter.md

 > [!example] On the Road - Day 3 Afternoon

-- We take [[Irena]] to the scer pools.
-Turns out we cannot climb that.,
-- We turn around to take the other path.
-We meet [[Strahd]].
-- We shoot him with a silvered crossbow bolt.
-He did not flinch.,
+The party continues their journey with [[Irena]], heading towards the Svalich Woods.
+Along the way, they attempt to climb the Svalich Pools but find the path impassable.
+Forced to turn back, they take an alternate route, where they encounter [[Strahd von Zarovich]] himself.

+[[Boomer]] fires a silvered crossbow bolt at Strahd, but the vampire lord remains unfazed, showing no sign of injury or concern.

-> [!item] Item: -1 silvered crossbow bolt
+> [!important] Item: -1 silvered crossbow bolt

-- [[Boomer]] strikes a deal with Strahd.
-On his "Soldier's Honor" we will simply show Irena Barovia before eventually handing her over to Strahd to rule Barovia together.,
+During the tense meeting, [[Boomer]] strikes a deal with Strahd.
+On his "Soldier's Honor," the party agrees to show Irena around Barovia before eventually handing her over to Strahd, who intends for her to rule Barovia alongside him.

-- A [[Muriel|black raven with blue tipped wings]] comes to the party being chased by evil scare crows.
-We destroy them
-- Risodo pulls the barbs from the bird and offer it join us.
-Caw once for yes and twice for no. It caws three times and flies away
+As the party continues, a [[Muriel|black raven with blue-tipped wings]] approaches them, pursued by a group of sinister scarecrows.
+The party engages in combat and successfully destroys the scarecrows.
+After the battle, [[Risodo]] carefully removes the barbs from the injured raven and offers it a chance to join their group.
+The raven caws three times and flies away, leaving the party to ponder its mysterious behavior.

-> [!info]- Plans for Next Time
+> [!info] Plans for Next Time
-> -
+> - Continue escorting Irena and prepare for further encounters with Strahd's forces.